HKFC (football club): 2023–24 Season

 Prior to the start of the 2023–24 season, the club said farewell to Raphaël Merkies and Alexandre Dujardin.
-Yue Yixing was also revealed to have joined HK U23 on a free transfer in search of gametime.
+Yue Yi Xing was also revealed to have joined HK U23 on a free transfer in search of gametime.
 Jahangir Khan was then leaked to have signed for the club following a Hong Kong national team call-up announcement.
 In addition to Khan, the club also secured signings of former Southern defender Lau Hok Ming, Harima Hirokane, Jordon Brown on loan from Kitchee along with young players Lee Chun Yin, Maddox Kong, Stefan Antonic and Calum Bloxham to their ranks.
 Foreigners Dominic Johns who was formerly on trial with fellow HKPL club Eastern was signed alongside Costa Rican-English defender Felix Perez-Doyle.

 The team would fall miserably to Kitchee in a 8–0 thrashing on season opening, goalkeeper Issey Maholo was also forced off the pitch due to injury and on came striker Paul Ngue having to step up to go in goal due to the team having no reserve goalkeeper.
 The team picked up their first win of the league campaign in a 1–0 outing victory against Sham Shui Po away before going on to lose the Hong Kong FA Cup tie to the latter.
 The team would go on a 5-game, no-win streak across all competitions before claiming a dominant 4–1 win over Resources Capital at home following goals from 4 different players.
 HKFC crashed out of the Sapling Cup with a humbling 12 points in 10 games.

 Defender Siu Ka Ming would depart the club for Kowloon City on a free in early January with Maddox Kong and Hirokane Harima both departing on a free transfer citing personal reasons.
 Goalkeeper Fung Long Hin returned to the squad following a major absence in the goalkeeping department.
-The club would continue on a poor run of form, picking up only 9 points in the league from January across 11 games, with the most attention being a 1–0 home humbling of North District with the sole goal scored by a 42-year-old Paulinho, the game was a heated tussle for both sides as winger Dominic Johns suffered a nasty injury following serious foul play by the North District defender which lead to an uproar in the HKFC side to avenge their teammate.
+The club would continue on a poor run of form, picking up only 9 points in the league from January across 11 games, with the most attention being a 1–0 home humbling of North District with the sole goal scored by a 42-year-old Paulinho, the game was a heated tussle for both sides as winger Dominic Johns suffered a horror injury following serious foul play by the North District defender which lead to an uproar in the HKFC side to avenge their teammate.
 The club finished the 2023–24 season in 7th place following a boring 0–0 tie to Sham Shui Po at Aberdeen Sports Ground with goalkeeper Fung Long Hin coming on as a winger as the club only brought him as the sole substitute.

 Paulinho retired following the end of the season.